-Citizenship in a Globalised World, out in May 2021.
+Citizenship in a Globalised World

 What does it mean to be a citizen of a democracy today?
 This book challenges us to re-evaluate and ultimately reorient our state-based conception of democratic citizenship in order to meaningfully account for the context in which it is lived: a globalised, deeply interconnected, and deeply unjust world.

 Hobden argues for a new conception of citizenship that is state-based, but globally oriented.
 The book presents a new account of collective responsibility that includes responsibility for a wider range of collective outcomes.
 Drawing upon this account, Hobden argues that citizens can be held collectively morally responsible for the acts of their state, both domestically and internationally.